|TOPICS||Knowledge and Understanding Required|

 Primary Source Analysis Tool : Use this tool to record your responses to a primary source.
 If you need guidance, use the sample questions (Look for the little question mark icon at the top of each column).
 Feel free to go back and forth between the columns; there is no correct order.

-A sample bibliography for 3 resources suggested on these pages would look like:
+A sample bibliography for 3 resources suggested on this page would look like:

 ‘Socrates’ 2008, in Ancient History Encyclopaedia, accessed 8 November 2017, <https://www.ancient.eu/socrates/>.